daemianmack/clj-cronviz/README.md

 * * * * * /usr/bin/whenever
 ````

-## USAGE
+## Usage

-You'll need to pass the contents of a crontab file and two date strings parseable by (cljtime/date-time)[https://github.com/KirinDave/clj-time] to act as book-ends for the period of time you're interested in generating dates across. cronviz will return all matching datetimes from the crontab contents...
+You'll need to pass the contents of a crontab file and two date strings parseable by [cljtime/date-time](https://github.com/KirinDave/clj-time) to act as book-ends for the period of time you're interested in generating dates across. cronviz will return all matching datetimes from the crontab contents...

 ````
 (def earliest "2011 12 08 0 0")